Is 3km in 15 Minutes Achievable in 21 Days?: Complete Training Plan

 Week 3: 3 x 800m at goal pace with 2.5 minutes recovery

-This approach is more effective than just going out and trying to run as far as you can at goal pace every time.
-You'll actually get more quality work done at the right pace, and you'll build confidence as each week you're running longer intervals.
+I recommend this approach over simply going out and trying to run as far as you can at goal pace every time.
+You'll get more quality work done at the right pace, and you'll build confidence as each week you're running longer intervals.

 For more comprehensive strategies, you can check out my best way to improve your 3km time guide.